Table of Contents

 - High-Risk Pregnancy Considerations โ If the crash leads to conditions like preeclampsia or gestational diabetes, the pregnancy may be labeled high-risk.
 In these cases, the mother will need closer monitoring, more frequent checkups, and specialized care to reduce the risk of complications.

-If you were recently in a car accident while pregnant, youโre likely still dealing with the shock, physically, emotionally, and mentally.
-Whether youโre recovering at home or in the hospital, your next steps are important for your health, your babyโs safety, and your potential legal claim.
+If you were in a car accident while pregnant, you may be dealing with physical and emotional distress.
+Whether youโre recovering at home or in the hospital, your next steps may impact your health, your babyโs safety, and your potential legal claim.

 - Track Symptoms Closely โ Pay attention to warning signs that may require urgent care: